 3. Stable arm rests

-While this is as critical as height and back support for scoliosis, arm rests can help prevent fatigue and encourages proper posture.
+While this is as critical as height and back support for scoliosis, armrests can help prevent fatigue and encourage proper posture.

 4. Good cushions